ravenrebels/rebel-vending-machine/README.md

 - Customizable Jobs: Configure asset sales with specific amounts, prices, and wallets.
 - Error Handling: Graceful error management to ensure reliability.
 - UTXO Tracking: Prevents double-spending or reprocessing of UTXOs by tracking already processed transactions.
-- Wallet Creation: Facilitates the creation of new wallets adhering to the BIP44 standard.

 Prerequisites